Introducing South Africa

 Since the end of Apartheid and the establishment of a democratic government in the 1990s, South Africa's borders have opened to a flood of tourists who come to enjoy the country's stunning natural beauty and vibrant culture.

 South Africa's sense of history is strong, and visitors have the chance to explore important historical attractions, including the battlefields of KwaZulu-Natal, the Apartheid Museum in Johannesburg, and Robben Island, off the coast of Cape Town.

 South Africa is one of the most culturally diverse countries in the world.
 It has 11 official languages, and its colourful population draws their heritage from African, Asian and European cultures.
 Whether browsing the Indian markets in Durban, enjoying a shisa nyama (barbecue) in Soweto, or tasting celebrated local varieties at a winery in Stellenbosch, visitors will encounter a warm welcome.

 However, the true lure of South Africa lies in its untamed wilderness.
-Home to the Big Five of African wildlife (lion, elephant, leopard, buffalo, and rhino), along with thousands of other species of plants and animals, big game safaris in nature reserves like Kruger Park and Hluhluwe National Park remain among the most popular activities in South Africa.
+Home to the Big Five of African wildlife (lion, elephant, leopard, buffalo, and rhino), along with thousands of other species of plants and animals, big game safaris in nature reserves such as Kruger Park and Hluhluwe National Park remain among the most popular activities in South Africa.
 The landscape encompasses a range of climates and terrains, including deserts, mountains, plateaus, grasslands, bush, wetlands, and subtropical forests.

 Best time to visit South Africa

 What to see in South Africa

 -Get up close with the Big Five and other wildlife in the Kruger National Park.

 -See Nelson Mandela's former cell at Robben Island Prison.

 -Ride the rollercoasters and visit the casino in Gold Reef City.

 -Take a township tour through Soweto.